hajame/RandomDungeonGenerator2000/documentation/week_report_2.md

 ## Lessons learned

+Refactoring is not as bad as it used to be.

 ## Next week

+- Mark room walls better.
-An algorithm that creates random rooms and (hopefully) fills the rest of the space with mazes.
+- Generator fills the rest of the space with mazes
+- Create class RoomList that contains the ArrayList that is going to be replaced later.